GolosChain/GoloSwift/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/GolosChain/GoloSwift/tags).

 ## Authors

 * **Monastyrskyi Sergey** - *Initial work* - [Monserg](https://github.com/Monserg)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/GolosChain/GoloSwift/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Monserg/GoloSwift/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/GolosChain/GoloSwift/blob/master/LICENSE.md) file for details

 ## Acknowledgments